osprey-dcs/grc-atf-fdas/D-3-1_DESIGN_-_Design_and_Architecture.md

 From: https://epicsarchiver.readthedocs.io/en/latest/user/userguide.html

-"_The EPICS Archiver Appliance offers a web UI for typical configuration tasks.
-This UI works best with a recent version of Firefox or Chrome._"
+>The EPICS Archiver Appliance offers a web UI for typical configuration tasks.
+This UI works best with a recent version of Firefox or Chrome.

 The archiving of all PVs available from the DAQ Server is done through an EPICS Archive Appliance instance running on the MISC server.